mroderick/guidelines/styleguides/python.rst

 `Googles style guide <https://google.github.io/styleguide/pyguide.html>`_.

-In addition, below are some extensions or clarifications that should be followed for Lystable projects.
+In addition, below are some extensions or clarifications that should be followed for Kalo projects.

 Brackets
 --------